djgroen/flee/README.md

 Full documentation of Flee is available at https://flee.readthedocs.io.

+Official releases will be done on https://www.github.com/djgroen/flee. (flee-release is deprecated and will be removed in due course.)

 ## Parallel performance testing

 Parallel tests can be performed using test_par.py.
 The interface is as follows: